stefanbylund/zxnext_layer2/README.md

 **Tip:** See the [zxnext_layer2_demo](https://github.com/stefanbylund/zxnext_layer2_demo) project for an example of how to use zxnext_layer2.h and link with zxnext_layer2.lib.

+**Tip:** There are two C compilers in z88dk; the SDCC compiler and the SCCZ80 compiler.
+I recommend to use the SDCC compiler since it generates more optimised code than the SCCZ80 compiler.
+There are two versions of the C runtime library for the SDCC compiler; one called sdcc_ix and another called sdcc_iy.
+From my experience, sdcc_iy is the more stable version.
+In summary, for optimal performance, use the SDCC compiler with the sdcc_iy C runtime library.
+However, the SCCZ80 compiler still has it use during development since it compiles much faster than the SDCC compiler.

 **Tip:** If you copy the zxnext_layer2 header files and libraries into the following directories in z88dk, the z88dk compiler will automatically find them without the need for setting up any include and library paths: